 Dennis R. Sherrod, EdD, RN, Karen Wright, MSN, RN-BC, Deborah Eldredge, Denise Foster, Joyce Batcheller

-This four-course bundle brought to you by ANA’s Leadership Institute gives you the skills and you strategies you need as a leader to retain your nurses from their start date to their next career advancement.
+This four-course bundle brought to you by ANA Education & Resources gives you the skills and you strategies you need as a leader to retain your nurses from their start date to their next career advancement.

-This four-course bundle brought to you by ANA’s Leadership Institute gives you the skills and you strategies you need as a leader to retain your nurses from their start date to their next career advancement.
+This four-course bundle brought to you by ANA Education & Resources gives you the skills and you strategies you need as a leader to retain your nurses from their start date to their next career advancement.
 From onboarding and strategies for rewarding recognizing nurses, to fatigue management and creating an effective succession plan, each webinar is presented by well-known subject matter experts.
 This bundle includes four highly rated courses:

 Developing a Culture of Retention for Nurses